John Torrey

-John Torrey (August 15, 1796 – March 10, 1873) was an American botanist, chemist, and physician.
+John Torrey (August 15, 1796 – March 10, 1873) was an American botanist, chemist, and medical doctor.
 Throughout much of his career, he was a teacher of chemistry, often at multiple universities, while he also pursued botanical work, focusing on the flora of North America.
 His most renowned works include studies of the New York flora, the Mexican Boundary, the Pacific railroad surveys, and the uncompleted Flora of North America.

 Biography

 Torrey was born in New York City in 1796, the second child of Capt.
 William and Margaret (née Nichols) Torrey.
 He showed a fondness for mechanics, and at one time planned to become a machinist.
 When he was 15 or 16, his father received an appointment to the state prison at Greenwich Village, New York, where he was tutored by Amos Eaton, then a prisoner and later a pioneer of natural history studies in America.
 He thus learned the elements of botany and something of mineralogy and chemistry.
 In 1815 he began studying medicine with Wright Post, and qualified in 1818.
 He opened a medical practice in New York City, while devoting his leisure to botany and other scientific pursuits.